~/research

 .

-Postdoctoral researcher, Dept. of Physics, University of Padua, Italy.
+Postdoctoral researcher, Dept. of Physics, University of Padova, Italy.

 Member of the CoMuNe Lab research group, lead by Manlio De Domenico.